teofilobd/teofilobd.github.io/_posts/2018-01-25-Varied-shader-variants.md

 ```

 <br>
-So, the final code is the following:
+In the end, our final code looks like this:

 ```ShaderLab
 Shader "Unlit/BlinnPhongSV"